EMAS (Eco Management and Audit Scheme)

 - increasing credibility and transparency towards the public in issues relating to environmental protection

 - increasing legal certainty

 - securing the organization’s future on a long-term basis

-- competitive edge enabled by the improvement of the organisation’s image among customers, employees, subsuppliers and public authorities
+- competitive edge enabled by the improvement of the organization’s image among customers, employees, subsuppliers and public authorities

-- enhancing the employees’ identification with the organisation
+- enhancing the employees’ identification with the organization

 - increasing productivity and cost savings

 - reducing operating cost by saving energy and raw materials and avoiding waste

 - consolidation of administrative decisions and permits based on the Environmental Management Act

 - maintenance and documentation of legal compliance

 - documentation of environmental performance in the environmental statement